How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 The Gym Membership Scam

-You joined a gym, moved away, sent a certified letter canceling your membership, and they kept charging you for eight more months.
+You joined a gym.
+You moved away.
+You sent a certified letter to cancel.
+They kept charging you for eight more months.
 You're out $480.
-You have the certified mail receipt and your bank statements.
+You have the certified mail receipt and bank statements.
 This is a clean case.
-The paper trail is everything.
 File for the $480 plus your filing fee.

 The Contractor Who Vanished

-Common as grass.
-Contractor takes a deposit, maybe does a little work, then stops showing up and stops answering.
-You've got the contract, the payment confirmation, and the photos of unfinished work.
+This happens all the time.
+Contractor takes a deposit.
+Does a little work.
+Then stops showing up and won't answer your calls.
+You have the contract, the payment record, and photos of unfinished work.
 Send a Petty Notice first.
 Give them 14 days to refund or finish.
 If they ignore it, file in small claims.

 The Defective Product

-You bought a product, it failed in a way it shouldn't have, and the company denied your warranty claim.
-Keep the product, photograph the failure, save every email from their support team.
-Your strongest argument: the product did what it wasn't supposed to do, and the company refused to make it right after you gave them the chance.
+You bought a product.
+It failed in a way it shouldn't have.
+The company denied your warranty claim.
+Keep the product.
+Photograph the defect.
+Save every email from their support team.
+Your strongest point: the product failed, and the company refused to fix it after you gave them the chance.

 Auto Repair Fraud

 You approved a $300 repair.
-You got a $950 bill for work you never authorized.
-Or they fixed something that broke again within a week.
+You got a $950 bill for work you never approved.
+Or they fixed something that broke again in a week.
 Get a second mechanic to document the problem in writing.
-That's your expert witness, and it doesn't have to cost much.
-A written estimate from another shop saying the original brake job was never done properly is powerful evidence.
+A written estimate from another shop saying the original work was never done properly is strong evidence.

 Tips for Actually Winning